+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Porters work in physically demanding conditions, often in cold climates and high altitudes.
 They need sufficient rest, proper equipment, and fair compensation.

 Tipping porters is customary as a sign of appreciation for their efforts.
-Fair tipping at the end of the Everest Base Camp trek with helicopter return helps porters sustain their livelihoods and motivates trekking companies to maintain ethical practices.
+Fair tipping at the end of the Everest Base Camp trek with helicopter return helps porters sustain their livelihoods and supports their livelihood and recognizes their hard work.

 Lukla Flight: Safety, Weather, and Operational Issues